Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Proposed mesh refinement procedure

 The proposed procedure is addressed to establish the necessary conditions for performing a mesh refinement study to simulate liquid/vapor phase-change problems with heat transfer.
 The main problem is related to pool boiling, so the gravitational effects are not negligible.
 For this reason, the chosen physical characteristic length, velocity, and time are those proposed by \citet{Son1999}, respectively:

-In Eq. \eqref{eq:charact-param} $\hat{\ell}_0$ is the capillary length, which represents the ratio between the surface tension and the buoyancy force effects, $\hat{\gamma}$ is the surface tension coefficient, $\hat{g}$ is the gravitational acceleration, and $\hat{\rho}_\ell$ ($\hat{\rho}_v$) is the liquid (vapor) phase density.
-In lattice units (l.u), the corresponding non-dimensional parameters are given by:
+where $\hat{\ell}_0$ is the capillary length, which represents the ratio between the surface tension and the buoyancy force effects, $\hat{\gamma}$ is the surface tension coefficient, $\hat{g}$ is the gravitational acceleration, and $\hat{\rho}_\ell$ ($\hat{\rho}_v$) is the liquid (vapor) phase density.{ In lattice units (l.u.) the characteristic length ($\ell_0$), velocity ($u_0$), and time ($t_0$) are set as}

-where the gravitational acceleration in lattice units ($g$) is given by $g=\frac{\gamma}{\ell_0^2\left({\rho}_\ell-{\rho}_v\right)}$.
+where the gravitational acceleration in lattice units is given by $g=\frac{\gamma}{\ell_0^2\left({\rho}_\ell-{\rho}_v\right)}$.

 The fluid kinematic viscosity ($\hat{\eta}$) is assumed to be a function of each phase viscosity, liquid $\hat{\eta}_\ell$ and vapor $\hat{\eta}_v$, according to: